XuanningZ/NYCTransitHub/README.md

 # NYCTransitHub
-This project develops a web application to offer real-time updates, schedules, and transit information for New York City's public transportation system, utilizing the MTA API.
+This project develops a web application to offer real-time updates, schedules, and transit information for New York City's public transportation system, utilizing the MTA API: <https://api.mta.info/#/>.